Skip to content

 • In the field “Requested procedure”, choose the used customs procedure

-• Under “Goods measure (per procedure)”, in the field “Net mass”, enter the net mass of the imported goods
+• Under “Goods measure (per procedure)”, in the field “Net mass”, enter the net mass of the imported goods in tonnes.

-• In the menu on the left, click on the button “Add an emission”
+• In the menu on the left, click on the button “Add an emission”.

 • Choose the operator and click on “OK”.
 The operator details will be automatically displayed in the fields below.